tsitsimis/disjunctive-normal-networks/README.md

 Oblique Decision Trees are a generalization of regular Decision Trees with rules that are multivariate resulting in dividing the feature space with boundaries non-parallel to the axes.

-This allows DNNs to be much more interpretable (inequality rules on linear combination of features) and be trained with backpropagation.
+This allows DNNs to be much more interpretable (inequality rules on linear combination of features) than a vanilla Neural Network and to be trained with backpropagation.

 Overall the main advantages of a DNN over a DT are:
 - Uses polytopes instead of hyercubes